isarnassiri/scDIV/README.md

 ```

 ### Step 4: Single Cell data Quality Control
-In this step we use scQC() function to identify potential doublet cells based on the local density of simulated doublet expression profiles as follows:
+In this step, we start to use a function from scDIV package.
+We use scQC() function to identify potential doublet cells based on the local density of simulated doublet expression profiles as follows:

-First install the scDIV package:

 ```{r,eval=FALSE}
 library("scDIV")
 csQCEAdir <- system.file("extdata", package = "scDIV")
 scQC( InputDir = csQCEAdir )
 ```
+You can find the results in the QC/ folder under the title of 'Cells_passed_QC_noDoublet.txt'.

+### Step 4: Single Cell data Quality Control
+In this step we use scQC() function to identify potential doublet cells based on the local density of simulated doublet expression profiles as follows: